Try our Spreadsheets integration

-The widget will pull through the first value it finds for each row and column in your
+- The widget will pull through the first value it finds for each row and column in your

-After selecting your rows and columns, some widgets will provide further options for configuring the data how you want it.
+- After selecting your rows and columns, some widgets will provide further options for configuring the data how you want it.

-A simple number widget for example will require you to simply select a column and row from your CSV data, after which the value from that cell is displayed as a number in your widget.
+A simple number widget, for example, will require you to simply select a column and row from your CSV data, after which the value from that cell is displayed as a number in your widget.

-Download the example CSV file here to try for yourself, or open the data in Google Sheets to see how it has been structured.
+Download the example CSV file to try for yourself, or open the data in Google Sheets to see how it's been structured.